sahlet-official/userlog/Specification/Specification.md

      - It should correspond to design requirements [TODO: link should be here]()

 4. User story.<br>
-Clear log scenario.<br>
-As a user, I want to have option to clear the log.<br>
-When clear log scenario is called - appiers a confirmation window.<br>
-   - Acceptance criteria:
-     - In the window there should be a question "Are you sure you want to clear the log?" without quotes
-     - In the window there should be two options which user can sellect:
-       - Cancel
-       - Clear
-     - Options should be pressable and looks different for user, not only text but some additional properties should be different (it is discussable), (for example Cancel option can be blue and Clear option can be red)
-     - When Cancel was pressed - the window close
-     - When Clear was pressed - the log is cleared and then the window closes
-     - It should correspond to design requirements [TODO: link should be here]()

-5. User story.<br>
 Clear log button.<br>
 As a user, I want to run clear log scenario by button.<br>
 I want to have a button ontop of the right corner of the log text area.<br>